cgostic/who_pdf_reader/README.md

 - If you are interested in only the csv output, see the results folder for data ranging from January, 2017 - November, 2019 (the most recent report as of posting, January 4, 2020).
 - If a more recent report is available that you would like to include or you'd like to run the code on your own:

-Instructions for running code:
+## Instructions for running code:
-- Download/fork this repository
+- Download/clone this repository
 - Navigate to the repository in terminal
-- execute `python read_pdf_url.py`
+- Execute `python read_pdf_url.py` (Linux)
-- view the results folder for csv output
+- View the results folder for csv output

-This code requires the following Python packages:
+#### This code requires the following Python packages:
 - re
 - pandas
 - PyPDF2